 New Zealand has developed and implemented a large number of laws, regulations, policies and planning processes to help maintain, protect and restore our marine biodiversity.
-While many of these provisions are administered by DOC, Fisheries New Zealand (FNZ), the seafood industry and other stakeholder groups (including customary and recreational fishers, other resource users and environmental groups) play a part in developing and implementing marine conservation measures.
+While DOC administers many of these provisions, the Ministry for the Environment (MFE), Fisheries New Zealand (FNZ), the seafood industry and other stakeholder groups (including customary and recreational fishers, other resource users and environmental groups) play a part in developing and implementing marine conservation measures.